alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 ## Designing, Developing, and Deploying Trustworthy Digital Mental Health Technologies

-Designing, developing, and deploying an AI system is not a one-person task!
+Designing, developing, and deploying an AI system is not a one-person task[^village]!
 The stages and activities that comprise a typical AI project lifecycle involve a wide-ranging and far-reaching set of skills and capabilities.
 These skills are encapsulated within myriad roles, including 'project commissioner', 'product manager', 'data protection officer', 'data scientist', 'system architect' and 'software engineer'.
 And, these roles are interwoven such that they create an irreducible and collective responsibility that spans the entire project lifecycle, and may span multiple teams and organisations.

+[^village]: Rather, it "takes a village to raise an algorithm" as noted in this [blog post](https://cogent.co/blog/biasai/).
+Thanks to one of our reviewers for bringing this post to our attention.

-**Figure 1.1** presents a simplified model of a typical research or innovation lifecycle for a data science or AI project lifecycle, to help gain a purchase on these interweaving roles, skills, and responsibilities.
+**Figure 1.1** presents a simplified model of a typical research or innovation lifecycle for a data science or AI project lifecycle, to help gain a purchase on these interweaving roles, skills, and responsibilities[^responsibilities].

+[^responsibilities]: To be clear, we are referring here to role and task responsibilities first and foremost, which overlap with but are conceptually separate from moral responsibility.

 The model represents three over-arching stages of `(project) design`, `(model) development`, and `(system) deployment`.
 For each stage, there are corresponding activities, detailed in **Table 1.1**.
 The project lifecycle is depicted as a circular process to highlight the fact that responsibility is ongoing and does not end once a system has been implemented or put into deployment.
 Rather, responsible (and trustworthy) approaches to research and innovation require consideration of how a technological system may need to be monitored and updated once in production, and removed and replaced once it reaches the end of its lifecycle.